ImpulseAdventure/GUIslice-Builder/builder/docs/user_guide.md

 The net result is that the Builder allows users to layout their UI visually and enables boilerplate GUI code to be generated quickly with a drag-and-drop desktop application and save the user from some of the bookkeeping and potential errors that might otherwise come up.

-It generate a skeleton file for the target platform, either 'project.ino' for Arduino, or 'project.c' for linux.
+It generate a skeleton file for the target platform, either 'project.ino' for Arduino IDE, or 'project.c' for linux.
-A 'project_GSLC.h' header file will also be created for Arduino projects but generally, you won't need to view or edit this file.
+A 'project_GSLC.h' header file will also be created for Arduino IDE projects but generally, you won't need to view or edit this file.

-One additional target platform variation that is supported is the Arduino API with TFT_eSPI driver.
-This will simply replace Adafruit_GFX.h with TFT_eSPI.h.
-Thus your three Target Platforms available in the General Tab of User Preferences are:
+Target Platforms are defined inside builder_fonts.json file, refer to Appendex B Font File Format for more details.

+Currently we ship with these Target Platforms.
 - arduino
+- m5stack
+- teensy
-- arduino TFT_eSPI
+- tft_espi
 - linux

+You switch to these using the Project Tab's property view.
+You can set the default value for new projects inside User Preferences General Tab.
+This is available by selecting Edit menu and then Options.

+It is also possible to add your own platform and fonts by editing builder_fonts.json file.
+See section 5.7 Fonts and Appendix B Font File Format for more details.

 Within the Arduino platform some UI Elements support Flash based versions that reduce RAM requirements.
 See section 4.0 for details.

 It should be noted that the Builder makes no attempt to support all GUIslice API calls or UI Elements.
 Simply a rich enough set to do useful work.

-Remember, if you need to use any unsupported API calls or UI elements just keep them outside of the tags.
-This would be one reason why you would need to edit the 'project_GSLC.h' file so you can increase the storage for any unsupported UI elements.

-The Code Templates the Builder uses are exposed inside GUIsliceBuilder/templates.

-The two files are arduino.t and linux.t.
-Some documentation is included in Appendix D in case you need to make edits.

 ---------------
 <div style="page-break-after: always;"></div>